Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/4-Transaction-Pool-slides.md

 - Why is it from the runtime? because the transaction format is opaque and the node doesn't even know what to do with it.
 - Why does it have to be cheap? wild west, unpaid, DoS!
 - Pesky question: but be aware that from the runtime's perspective, the node could be malicious.
 The runtime cannot trust the node to obey.
+  ** THE RUNTIME MUST RE-VALIDATE TRANSACTIONS LATER in block building and import as well **

 ---v